2010 Canterbury earthquake: Emergency response and relief efforts

 Christchurch's emergency services managed the early stages of the emergency as the Civil Defence organisation was activated.
 The St John Ambulance service had sixteen ambulances operational within half an hour of the earthquake and received almost 700 calls within the first 6 hours.

-Police promptly arrested a couple of opportunists who had broken into a liquor store shortly after the quake and attempted to take alcohol.
-Police emphasised this was only an isolated incident.
-The alleged offenders subsequently appeared in Court on burglary and theft charges in connection with the looting.
+Isolated reports of looting also took place in the immediate aftermath of the earthquake, primarily relating to either young people or people struggling with addiction.
+Charges laid by police included looting of a sports bar, pharmacy, and a cafe, with charges ranging from community service to imprisonment.

 A state of emergency was declared for Christchurch at 10:16 am on 4 September, and the city's central business district was closed to the general public.
 A curfew was put in place from 7 pm to 7 am for parts of the central business district.
 The New Zealand Army was deployed to help the police enforce the closure and curfew.

 Civil Defence also declared a state of emergency for Selwyn District and Waimakariri District.
 The National Crisis Management Centre in the basement of the Beehive in Wellington was activated, while Selwyn District, Waimakariri and Timaru activated their emergency operation centres.